Home Contents Index Member Center Download Collect! Users Help

 Running Letter Service On Scheduled Letters

-To print the file to send to your service bureau, follow the steps outlined below.
+To generate the data file to send to your service provider:

 Print - Daily Reports - Letter Service Bureau